Saturday, 31 August 2024

 Glynn Boyd Harte in Cloudesley Square

 In my review of Gavin Stamp's book 'Interwar' I talked briefly about how in the 1970s & 80s the Art Workers Guild (you've seen it plenty of times on this blog) was one of the centres of London Bohemia.
-It must have been a heady mix, what with critics, artists and architects all rubbing shoulders under the stern gaze of their predecessors.
+It must have been a heady mix, what with critics, artists and architects all rubbing shoulders under the stern gaze of their illustrious predecessors.
 Glynn Boyd Harte (1948-2003) artist, aesthete, dandy - was one of the 'movers and shakers' in that world.
 He was, to quote his Telegraph obituary, 'The most curious and flamboyant figures on the London social scene'.
 Picante and fascinating.

 The following images are of an article published in World of Interiors and dating from 1984, written by Ros Byam Shaw with photography by Tom Leighton.
 The photograph at the top of this post shows the Boyd Hartes, looking like left over hippies, standing outside their newly bought house in the 1970s.
 The place, in Islington's Cloudesley Square, was then a near wreck, but over some ten years the BHs restored the house as near to its original state.
 The basement dining room could have been created yesterday.